 Utilize modern technology to increase efficiency and speed up transcription turnaround time

 AI is being employed to speed up legal transcription processes.
 Utilizing an AI-based automatic speech-to-text recognition (ASR) tool can help you receive a transcript quickly.
 Since accuracy is incredibly important in legal, selecting a provider who uses human editors to check the AI’s work is also recommended.
-For example, Verbit’s ASR is employed and then each transcript is fact checked and edited by two human professionals.
+For example, Verbit’s ASR is employed and then each transcript can be fact checked and edited by two human professionals.

 Modern technology tools can also help to provide you with automatic timestamps and speaker identification and differentiation, which formerly was a manual and inefficient process for those transcribing depositions.
 Utilizing these tools can help to provide a clear timeline of events as they occurred in the deposition as well.